 Emporium is a very small borough located in the state of Pennsylvania.
 With a population of 1,934 people and two constituent neighborhoods, Emporium is the 590th largest community in Pennsylvania.
-Much of the housing stock in Emporium was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Compared to the rest of the country, citizens of Emporium spend much less time in their cars: on average, their commute to work is only 14.87 minutes.
+Compared to the rest of the country, citizens of Emporium spend much less time in their cars: on average, their commute to work is only 13.77 minutes.
 This also means that noise and pollution levels in the borough are less than they would otherwise be.

-The per capita income in Emporium in 2010 was $26,494, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $105,976 for a family of four.
+The per capita income in Emporium in 2010 was $26,151, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $104,604 for a family of four.
 However, Emporium contains both very wealthy and poor people as well.

 The people who call Emporium home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Emporium residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Emporium include Irish, Italian, English, and Polish.